torch/nn/doc/overview.md

 features) or `2` (corresponding label which will be given to the criterion).
 The input is usually a Tensor (except if you use special kind of gradient modules, like [table layers](table.md#nn.TableLayers)).
-The label type depends of the criterion.
+The label type depends on the criterion.
 For example, the [MSECriterion](criterion.md#nn.MSECriterion) expect a Tensor, but the [ClassNLLCriterion](criterion.md#nn.ClassNLLCriterion) except a integer number (the class).